kevinpanxc/sprint.js/README.md

 ### Adding transitions

-Transitions tell Sprint which areas of the page to replace with new content from the server on each page load.
+Transitions tell Sprint which areas of the page to replace with new content from the server after a Sprint navigation.

 ```js
 Sprint.addTransition('partialpageload', 2);
 ```

 The second parameter to the `addTransition` function indicates which div's contents should be replaced.
-The div is identified by the id with format `ajaxContent_{#}` where `{#}` is the second parameter of the transition function.
-I'm going to call this the **transition number**.
+The div is identified by the id with format `ajaxContent_{#}` where `{#}` is an integar and the second parameter of the transition function.
+I'm going to call this ({#}) the **transition number**.

 ### Default transition